janhvi-pandey/Portfolio/README.md

 - React Router: For smooth navigation across pages.
 - Styled-components: For modular and reusable CSS-in-JS styling.
 - React Bootstrap: For responsive UI components.
+- Formspree: Integrated as a backendless contact form handler.
 - Firebase: For hosting and authentication.
 - Git & GitHub for version control and collaborative development.